sepandhaghighi/qpage/README.md

 ## Usage

+- Run setup (for the first use to create folders)

 - Put your profile picture in image folder (jpg , bmp , tiff , gif , png)

 - Put each page details in a text file with page name in doc folder (* In this step you can use [M] , [S] or [L] at the start and [center] at the end of each line to control font size and alignment )